lukeed/taskr/docs/README.md

 #### `Fly.prototype.target (...targets)`

 Resolve a _yieldable_ sequence.
-Reduce the data source applying filters and writers.
+Reduce the data source applying filters and write the result to `targets`.

-A writer is the receiving end of the expanded glob source after all filters are applied.

 ```js
 export default function* () {